 Certain glues used in furniture construction may attract these insects.
 If the wood used for your furniture construction is not fully kiln-dried, there may be eggs in the wood that will later hatch when your furniture is made.
 However, these beetles can also stroll in from outside your home.

 Treating the flea infestation will require dedicated handling as the cycle between fleas and eggs needs to be disrupted so the fleas will die out.
-Treatment of the pets in your home is also essential for the successful removal of all fleas on your furniture.
+Treatment of the pets in your home is also essential for successfully removing all fleas on your furniture.

 - Dust Mites